Ask Slashdot: How Are So Many Security Vulnerabilities Possible? - Slashdot

 Yes.

 I've been a software security guru for more than ten years, and none of the companies I worked for, whether Fortune 100 or commercial companies shipping commercial software, fixed all the vulnerabilities we found before shipping.
 (Some set the bar at "high" and some as "critical", but no one halted the presses for "medium".)
-For all I know, most of the vulnerabilities we found perished on a disbanded tea
+For all I know, most of the vulnerabilities we found perished on a disbanded team's backlog years ago to the delight of hackers everywhere.

+But the bigger problem would be the code that shipped that we never saw, whether it was an intern's "hackathon" project shat onto the web, something that crawled out of a pool of H1Bs, or a third-party app grafted in to fake reporting enough to get past the demo with the big client.
+I have more horror stories than I can relate involving things like this.

-Liability is separated from ownership (Score:2)
+Liability is separated from ownership (Score:3)

+Just chmod everything to 777.
+(Yes, I've seen this done.
+Yes, I know it's a bad idea).

 Do you live in a house or apartment?
-(Score:2)
+(Score:3)

 How Are So Many Security Vulnerabilities Possible?